exersalza/FivemCipherFinder/README.md

 Clone or Download the latest release and unpack it.

-The `main.py` is your entry point, you can run it with `python3 main.py <Your Path> <Exclude Path>`.
+The `main.py` is your entry point, you can run it with `python3 main.py <Your Path> [Exclude Path]`.
-You can also just use the file as `Exclude Path` to scan only one file.
+You can also just use the file as `Your Path` to scan only one file. `Exclude Path` is not requiered.

 With the exclude path parameter, you can add one or more paths that shall be excluded (anticheat or anticheat, cars).